 Occasionally, in extreme circumstances, a child may need to be physically restrained.
 This would only be when the child is in danger of hurting him/herself or endangering other pupils and staff.
 Staff have agreed that physical restraint will only be used when safety is compromised.
-A record is kept of all violent incidents and incidents that have involved physical intervention.
-A number of staff are trained in positive manual handling.
+A record is kept of all violent incidents and incidents that have involved physical intervention and parents will be informed.
+A number of staff are trained in positive manual handling (Team Teach Training)